 Visit the Neon Museum: If you have even the faintest interest in Las Vegas history, the Neon Museum is an attraction that will put a perma-smile on your face.
 Historic neon signage from current casinos and properties long gone are on display during the day, and come to life at night as part of the Brilliant display which uses projectors to bring the signs back from the dead.

 Eat at a top tier buffet: Buffets are often thought of as being focused on quantity over quality at an attractive price point.
 High end Vegas buffets, however, will blow the first timer away.
 Offerings at Wynn, Caesars, Cosmopolitan, Aria and even M Resort off the strip delight guests with small portions of high quality and much fancier food options than are slung around at your local Old Country Buffet.

 Seek a Thrill: Believe it or not, options for entertainment in Vegas exist outside of gaming, shows and chemical ingestion.
-If adrenaline is what you seek, options exist to include the Big Apple Coaster at NYNY, jumping off Strat’s SkyPod in a 855 ft. free fall, 3 additional (and terrifying) thrill rides that sit atop Strat and 3 separate zip line experiences.
+If adrenaline is what you seek, options exist to include the Big Apple Coaster at NYNY, jumping off Strat’s SkyPod is a 855 ft. free fall, 3 additional (and terrifying) thrill rides that sit atop Strat, and 3 separate zip line experiences.

 Get a room with a view: When booking directly with resorts on the Strip, you will often have the option to pay a few more bucks to get a room with a Strip View.
 As a first-time visitor, you deserve to wake up to a stunning view of the city as opposed to an air conditioning unit on the roof.

 What other advice would you have for someone’s first time in Vegas?
 Add your first time in Vegas checklist item in the comments below!